tsinllew/GRA/README.md

 This repository provides a reference implementation of node2vec as described in the paper:

-A gen-eral view for network embedding as matrix factorization Xin Liu, Tsuyoshi Murata, Kyoung-Sook Kim, Chatchawan Kotarasu and Chenyi Zhuang WSDM 2019
+A general view for network embedding as matrix factorization Xin Liu, Tsuyoshi Murata, Kyoung-Sook Kim, Chatchawan Kotarasu and Chenyi Zhuang WSDM 2019